 Marj chose to move in with her son.
 The clinchers were threefold; more of an input into her surroundings and what she did with her time, living with people she already knew (and not being ‘forced’ to socialise with those she didn’t) and being able to see more of her grandkids.
 The whole process from raising the subject to moving house took about 18 months.
 We can all of course relate to why she’d pick the option that gave her the most control over her new life.

 This was a big learning point for us.
 And a little embarrassing that we didn’t realise before.
-Why, just because we have grown older, would we ourselves make such a massive change without seeing a benefit and feeling like we had a choice or any control?
+Why, just because we’re older, would we ourselves make such a massive change without seeing a benefit and feeling like we had a choice or any control?
 I’d be pretty hacked off too.

-Ever since, to acknowledge Marj as an individual, we offer her a choice, even if it’s only for a small or routine thing.
-For example, Marj may prefer to sit on the sofa, but we know she will be more comfortable if she uses the loo at lunchtime.
-So rather than asking if she would like to go to the loo (answer yes, or more likely no), we ask whether she’d like to go to the loo before or after lunch.
-That way, she always has control, even if not going to the loo is what she might prefer at that moment when we are free to take her.
+Ever since, to acknowledge Marj’s independence, we offer her a choice, even if it’s only for a small or routine thing.
+For example, Marj may prefer to sit on the sofa all day, but we know she will be more comfortable if she uses the loo at lunchtime.
+Rather than asking if she would like to go to the loo (answer yes, or more likely no), we ask whether she’d like to go to the loo before or after lunch.
+That way, she always has control, even if not going to the loo is what she might prefer during the time we are free to take her.

 It is heartening to hear about increasing ‘self directed care’ in some residential homes.
-I believe most of us would resist the idea of having to get up, bathe, eat and participate in group activities at exactly the same time as everyone else just because it’s expediant or efficient for the staff.
+Most of us would resist the idea of having to get up, bathe, eat and participate in group activities at exactly the same time as everyone else just because it’s convenient for the staff.
 How much better would it be to choose to lie in a bit one day or picnic on the lawn from time to time.
-As we age we don’t suddenly transform into a homogeneous group of ‘oldies’ suddenly happy to be lumped together and slotted into a routine.
+As we age we don’t suddenly transform into a homogeneous group of ‘oldies’ suddenly happy to be lumped together and slotted into someone else’s routine.

-Of course, being able to accommodate an individual’s choice in a residential home means addressing the costs and margins of care provision, which is another topic.
-But I do believe that even small self directed adjustments to the care timetable would improve resident and staff wellbeing.
+Of course, being able to accommodate an individual’s choice in a residential home means addressing the costs and margins of care provision, which is whole other topic.
+But even small self directed adjustments to the care timetable would improve resident and staff wellbeing.

 For all the big and small decisions in your elder’s life, try offering the realistic options open to them, and dignify them with the final say.
 That way we recognise and respect our elders as the individuals they are.